-$[\]frac{17}{2}$ PLS means pure live seed and is used to adjust seeding rates.
+$[\]frac{27}{2}$ PLS means Pure Live Seed and is used to adjust seeding rates.
 For example, to plant 10 lbs.
-PLS of a species with germination of 80% and purity of 90%, PLS= $0.8 \times 0.9 = 72\%$.
+PLS of a species with germination of 80% and purity of 90%, PLS= 0.8X 0.9 = 72%.
 10 lbs.
-PLS= 10/0.72 = 13.9 lbs. of the species to be planted.
+PLS = 10/0.72 = 13.9 lbs. of the species to be planted.

-21⁄2 Plantings made late in the listed Seeding Dates may establish slowly and fail to provide the desired cover in the year planted.
+34 Plantings made late in the listed Seeding Dates may establish slowly and fail to provide the desired cover in the year planted.
 Corrective actions may involve making a Temporary Seeding at the end of the first growing season and another Permanent Seeding during the following year.

 - Generally, a stand of vegetation cannot be determined to be fully established until vegetative cover has been maintained for 1 year from planting and has reached 100% coverage and 85% density. - Inspect seedings weekly until a stand has germinated and, thereafter, at least monthly for stand survival and vigor. - Bare and eroded areas should be repaired by filling and/or smoothing, and reapplication of lime, fertilizer, seed and mulch.
-A qualified design professional should be consulted for advice on remedial actions. - If vegetation fails to grow, identify the cause of the failure (plant materials, lime/fertilizer quantities, poor seedbed preparation or weather) and take corrective action including having the soil tested to determine whether pH is in the correct range or a nutrient deficiency is the problem. - Mow vegetation on structural practices such as embankments and grass-lined channels to prevent woody plants from invading. - Other areas should be mowed to compliment the use of the site. - Bermudagrass and bahiagrass can be mowed often and close, if so desired, during their growing season. - Fescue should not be moved often or closer than 4 inches during the summer.
-No moving during the summer is best for erosion control.
+A qualified design professional should be consulted for advice on remedial actions. - If vegetation fails to grow, identify the cause of the failure (plant materials, lime/fertilizer quantities, poor seedbed preparation or weather) and take corrective action.
+Additional soil testing is recommended to determine whether pH is in the correct range or if a nutrient deficiency is the problem. - Mow vegetation on structural practices such as embankments and grass-lined channels to prevent woody plants from invading.
+Avoid over-mowing which may cause damage to vegetation and increase soil instability (See the following species mowing specifications). - Other areas should be mowed to compliment the use of the site. - Bermudagrass and bahiagrass can be mowed often and close, if so desired, during their growing season.

-- Sericea should not be mowed often or closer than 6 inches during the summer and should not be mowed at all during the last 6 weeks of the growing season. - Switchgrass should not be mowed often or closer than 8 inches during the growing season. - Control weed infestations a needed.
+- Fescue should not be mowed often or closer than 4 inches during the summer.
+No mowing during the summer is best for erosion control. - Sericea should not be mowed often or closer than 6 inches during the summer and should not be mowed at all during the last 6 weeks of the growing season. - Switchgrass should not be mowed often or closer than 8 inches during the growing season. - Control weed infestations a needed.